haganbt/PYLON-exporter/README.md

 ## Tableau Workbook

 An example Tableau workbook is provided ```(/tableau/standard-tableau)``` and accompanying config recipe ```(/config/standard-tableau.js)```.
- This config recipe attempts to dynamically build a Tableau dashboard based on a specified pre-defined tag tree.
+ This config recipe dynamically builds a Tableau dashboard based on a specified pre-defined tag tree.
+The export will be most effective for high level tags like products or brands etc as each tag is drilled in to for demographics, topics and hashtags etc.

-  * Create a ```/standard-tableau``` root folder i.e. not within a user dir, but on the root of the local disk.
+  * Create a ```/standard-tableau``` root folder i.e. not within a user dir, but on the root of the local disk - ```mkdir /standard-tableau```.
-  * Edit the ```(/config/standard-tableau.js)``` and set the ```entity_tag_name``` variable on line 1 to be the name of the tag tree to use.
-  As a general best practice this should be a high level classification like brand e.g. Ford, Honda, BMW.
-  NOTE: This will likely change to a standardized name space rather than setting the tag name manually.
-For all future filters, use "tag.standard" as a best practice within the CSDL to utilize future updates.
+  * Edit the ```(/config/standard-tableau.js)```.
+As default this recipe will look to use a tag named ```interaction.tag_tree.standard```.
+It is best practice to use this naming convention for CSDL where you intend to use this export.
+   If you have not used this tag naming convention, simply find and replace ```interaction.tag_tree.standard``` with the desired tag name.
   * Set the exporter to use the ```standard-tableau``` config recipe: ```export NODE_ENV=standard-tableau```
   * Run the app: ```node app.js```
   * Copy the files from the ```output``` dir to the ```/standard-tableau``` root folder